mathigon/textbooks/content/sequences/content.md

 ### Binomial Coefficients

 There is one more important property of Pascal’s triangle that we need to talk about.
-To see it, we will try to solve the same problem with two completely different methods, and then see how they are related.
+To understand it, we will try to solve the same problem with two completely different methods, and then see how they are related.

 {.todo} COMING SOON